-You are in deportation proceedings and attend an individual or merits hearing at Immigration Court.
-The Immigration Judge (IJ) gives a decision.
+You are in deportation proceedings, fighting against removal from the U.S., and attend an individual or merits hearing at Immigration Court.
+After the hearing is over, the Immigration Judge (IJ) makes a decision.
 No matter whether it is good news or bad news, you want to know: Is my case over?
-Is this decision the final decision?
+Is this decision really final?

 The short answer: Yes and no. This article will explore how the IJ provides a decision, your role in pursuing an appeal or follow-up to the IJ’s decision, and when it is too late for further action seeking to change the decision.